RoadieHQ/roadie-backstage-plugins/plugins/frontend/backstage-plugin-shortcut/README.md

 ## How to add Shortcut stories card to Home page:

-In order to add the Shortcut storied card in your Home page, follow the instructions below:
+In order to add the Shortcut stories card in your Home page, follow the instructions below:

 ```ts
 // packages/app/src/components/home/HomePage.tsx